dotanuki-labs/norris/README.md

 ## Building and Running

-If you want a simple run, jus use the companion script
+If you want a simple run, just use the companion script

 ```
 ./emulate-ci-build.sh